-8. Liabilities for Sales of Future Royalties
+8. Liabilities Related to the Sale of Future Royalties

 In December 2019, the Company entered into a Royalty Purchase Agreement with RPI.
-Pursuant to the agreement, RPI paid \$320.0 million to the Company in consideration for the right to receive royalty payments effective January 1, 2020, arising from the net sales of Crysvita in the EU, the U.K., and Switzerland under the terms of the Company's Collaboration and License Agreement with KKC dated August 29, 2013, as amended, or the KKC Collaboration Agreement.
-The agreement with RPI will automatically terminate, and the payment of royalties to RPI will cease, in the event aggregate royalty payments received by RPI are equal to or greater than \$608.0 million prior to December 31, 2030, or in the event aggregate royalty payments received by RPI are less than \$608.0 million prior to December 31, 2030, or when aggregate royalty payments received by RPI are equal to \$800.0 million.
+Pursuant to the agreement, RPI paid \$320.0 million to the Company in consideration for the right to receive royalty payments effective January 1, 2020, arising from the net sales of Crysvita in the European Union, the United Kingdom, and Switzerland under the terms of the Company's Collaboration and License Agreement with KKC dated August 29, 2013, as amended (KKC Collaboration Agreement).
+The agreement with RPI will automatically terminate, and the payment of royalties to RPI will cease, in the event aggregate royalty payments received by RPI are equal to or greater than \$608.0 million prior to December 31, 2030, or in the event aggregate royalty payments received by RPI are equal to \$800.0 million.

 In July 2022, the Company entered into a Royalty Purchase Agreement with OMERS.
 Pursuant to the agreement, OMERS paid \$500.0 million to the Company in consideration for the right to receive 30% of the future royalty payments due to the Company from KKC based on net sales of Crysvita in the U.S. and Canada under the terms of the KKC Collaboration Agreement.
-The calculation of royalty payments to OMERS is based on net sales of Crysvita beginning in April 2023 and will expire upon the earlier of the date on which aggregate payments received by OMERS equals \$725.0 million or the date the final royalty payment is made to the Company under the KKC Collaboration Agreement.
+The calculation of royalty payments to OMERS will be based on net sales of Crysvita beginning in April 2023 and will expire upon the earlier of the date on which aggregate payments received by OMERS equals \$725.0 million or the date the final royalty payment is made to the Company under the KKC Collaboration Agreement.

-Proceeds from these transactions were recorded as liabilities for sales of future royalties on the Condensed Consolidated Balance Sheets.
-Upon inception of the respective arrangements, the Company recorded \$320.0 million and \$500.0 million, net of transaction costs of \$5.8 million and \$9.1 million for RPI and OMERS, respectively, using the effective interest method over the estimated life of the applicable arrangement.
+Proceeds from these transactions were recorded as liabilities (liabilities related to sale of future royalties on the Consolidated Balance Sheets).
+The Company amortizes \$320.0 million and \$500.0 million, net of transaction costs of \$5.8 million and \$9.1 million for RPI and OMERS, respectively, using the effective interest method over the estimated life of the applicable arrangement.
 In order to determine the amortization of the liabilities, the Company is required to estimate the total amount of future royalty payments to be received by the Company and paid to RPI and OMERS, subject to the capped amount, over the life of the arrangements.
 The excess of future estimated royalty payments (subject to the capped amount), over the \$314.2 million and \$491.0 million, respectively, of net proceeds, is recorded as non-cash interest expense over the life of the arrangements.
 Consequently, the Company estimates an imputed interest on the unamortized portion of the liabilities and records interest expense relating to the transactions.
-The Company records the royalty revenue arising from the net sales of Crysvita in the applicable territories as royalty revenue in the Condensed Consolidated Statements of Operations over the term of the arrangements.
-Royalties earned under the RPI and OMERS arrangements from inception to September 30, 2023 have been \$67.8 million and \$27.5 million, respectively.
+The Company records the royalty revenue arising from the net sales of Crysvita in the applicable territories as non-cash royalty revenue in the Consolidated Statements of Operations over the term of the arrangements.

 The Company periodically assesses the expected royalty payments using a combination of historical results, internal projections and forecasts from external sources.
 To the extent such payments are greater or less than the Company's initial estimates or the timing of such payments is materially different than its original estimates, the Company will prospectively adjust the amortization of the liabilities and the effective interest rate.
-The Company's effective annual interest rate was approximately 7.3% and 8.2%, for RPI and OMERS, respectively, as of September 30, 2023.
+The Company's effective annual interest rate was approximately 9.6% and 8.3%, for RPI and OMERS, respectively, as of September 30, 2022.